conference & exhibition

 Andrew Carnie

-website: http://www.andrewcarnie.co.uk
+website: https://www.andrewcarnie.uk

 science and art blog: http://scienceandart--andrew-carnie.blogspot.com/